Vertex operator for generalised Kac--Moody algebras associated to the two-sphere and the two-torus

 \eeqa where $x=\theta, y=\varphi$ for $\mathbb S^1 \times \mathbb S^1$ and $x=u, y=v$ for $\mathbb S^2$.
 After extraction of the modes we arrive at the expressions \beqa \eeqa It follows that \eqref{eq:KM-S1xS1} (resp. \eqref{eq:KM-S2}) and \eqref{eq:LL}, \eqref{eq:VirKM} correspond to a bosonic realisation of the semi-direct product of the Kac-Moody and Virasoro algebras of the two-torus and the two-sphere, that we denote Vir$(\mathbb S^1\times \mathbb S^1)\ltimes \hat \g (\mathbb S^1\times \mathbb S^1)$ and Vir$(\mathbb S^2)\ltimes \hat \g (\mathbb S^2)$, respectively.
 These two algebras can be seen as a direct generalisation of the usual Kac-Moody and Virasoro algebras Vir$\ltimes \hat \g$.
 The case of the two-torus and the two-sphere are structurally different, \ as only for the case of the two-torus the embedding Vir$\ltimes \hat \g \subset$ Vir$(\mathbb S^1\times \mathbb S^1)\ltimes \hat \g (\mathbb S^1\times \mathbb S^1)$ holds, {\it i.e.}, we have the semi-direct product of the usual Virasoro and Kac-Moody algebras as a subalgebra.
 This observation is a simple consequence of the geometrical properties of the two-torus and the two-sphere, where only the former can be written as a Cartesian product of one-spheres.
 So, taking the two-torus with one of its radii tending to zero (hence corresponding of some `kind' of compactification), reproduces Vir$\ltimes \hat \g$ in this limit.
 Furthermore, in the same limit, the mode expansions \eqref{eq:QT2} lead to the usual modes in String Theory.

 Finally, we would like to comment briefly on our regularisation procedure.
 This observation follows from what we already mentioned in the fermionic realisation obtained in \cite{rm}.
-Indeed, the fact that in the case of the two-torus we obtain the usual Kac-Moody and Virasoro algebras as a subalgebra of their analogue on the two-torus, {\it but with the correct central charges} ($k=1,c=r$), legitimates {\it a posteriori} the regularisation related to the second normal ordering prescription.
+Indeed, the fact that in the case of the two-torus we obtain the usual Kac-Moody and Virasoro algebras as a subalgebra of their analogue on the two-torus, {\it but with the correct central charges} ($k=1,c=r$), legitimates {\it a posteriori} the regularisation related to { $\zeta-$regularisation} prescription.

 The Fock space obtained acting on the vacuum \eqref{eq:vac} with the creation operators leads to a unitary representation of Vir$(\mathbb S^1\times \mathbb S^1)\ltimes \hat \g (\mathbb S^1\times \mathbb S^1)$ and Vir$(\mathbb S^2)\ltimes \hat \g (\mathbb S^2)$.
 Finally, observe that the generators $-L_{0,0}$ of Vir$(\mathbb S^1\times \mathbb S^1)$ and Vir$(\mathbb S^2)$ correspond to the differential operators noted by $d$ in \cite{rmm}.
 In addition, in the case of the two-torus, only one differential operator is obtained and only one central charge is non-vanishing.
 This is in accordance with the property of unitarity of the representations of $\hat \g(\mathbb S^1 \times \cdots\times \mathbb S^1)$, which implies only one non-vanishing central charge. \\